Term of office: House of Lords

 Hereditary peers and life peers retain membership of the House of Lords for life, though members can resign or be expelled.
 Lords Spiritual hold membership of the House of Lords until the end of their time as bishops, though a senior bishop may be made a life peer upon the end of their bishopric (e.g. George Carey, made Baron Carey of Clifton the day after he ceased being Archbishop of Canterbury).

-Devolved administrations
+Devolved legislatures

-The devolved administrations in Scotland, Wales and Northern Ireland are variations on the system of government used at Westminster.
+The devolved legislatures in Scotland, Wales and Northern Ireland have fixed terms.
+In Scotland and Northern Ireland, these are five years, while in Wales the fixed term is four years.

-The office of the leader of the devolved administrations has no numeric term limit imposed upon it.
-However, in the case of the Scottish Government and the Welsh Government there are fixed terms for which the legislatures can sit.
-This is imposed at five years.
-Elections may be held before this time but only if no administration can be formed, which has not happened yet.
+Extraordinary general elections to the devolved legislatures are held if no first minister (or, in the case of Northern Ireland, first minister and deputy first minister) is nominated within a particular period of time, or if two thirds of members of the relevant legislature vote for an extraordinary general election.